RetroReversing/retroReversing/categories/misc/Industry.md

 Fortunetly former programmers at Imagine Software went on to establish **Psygnosis**, known for the Psy-Q development SDKs.

 On the other side was **Ocean Software** and David Ward who managed to survive the time it took to film the documentary and showed off some of their upcoming games for the festive period.

+You can find more information about this documentary over on **VHiStory**: [Commercial Breaks – Film 84 – Tomorrow’s World – Micro Live – tape 1 | VHiStory](https://vhistory.wordpress.com/2022/12/10/commercial-breaks-film-84-tomorrows-world-micro-live-tape-1/)

 ---
 # Game Industry Materials